What do you do when it seems evil is winning?

 Coming Up:

 In the coming days, we’ll talk about the importance of godly friends, persecution, hypocrisy, the sin of nagging, and the circle of blessing.
-We’ll, also, look at the importance of being able to explain the basics of the Christian faith.
+We’ll also look at the importance of being able to explain the basics of the Christian faith.

 I hope you’ll sign up so you don’t miss any of them.
-You might also like to check out our YouTube channel.
+You might also like to check out the latest videos on our YouTube channel.

 And if this post spoke to you, I would love it if you would share it on your favorite social media platform.